Jonathan Ikoné: Fiorentina

 On 31 December 2021, Ikoné signed for Serie A club Fiorentina, effective from 3 January 2022.
 The deal was worth a reported €15 million.

 Loan to Como

 On 31 January 2025, Ikoné moved on loan to Como, with an option to buy.

 In July 2025, Botafogo showed interest in the French striker, who was then on loan to Como 1907.

+Paris FC

+On 1 September 2025, Ikone signed for French Ligue 1 side Paris FC until 2027, the deal was worth €2 million.
+Later that year, on 20 December, he netted his first goals for the club by scoring a hat-trick in a 3–0 away win over US Raon-l'Étape in the Coupe de France.

+On 12 January 2026, Ikone score the only goal in a 1–0 away win over his former club Paris Saint-Germain during the Coupe de France round of 32, securing his club's first ever win in the Paris derby.

 International career

 Ikoné was born in France and is of DR Congolese descent.
 He is a youth international footballer for France.
 He was called up to the senior France squad for games against Albania and Andorra in September 2019.
 He scored on his debut on 7 September against Albania after coming on as a 77th-minute substitute for Kingsley Coman.